jonnonz1/nz-statute-book/acts/public/1990/shop-trading-hours-act-1990.md

 (6) Where any of the protective provisions has been deemed by this section to have been inserted into an industrial document, there may—be contained in a subsequent document a provision declared (in the provision itself or another provision of the document) to be the protective provision in an amended form; and in that case the protective provision concerned shall not thereafter be deemed by subsection (4) to have been inserted into the subsequent document or any further subsequent document (whether in its original form or in any amended form).
   (a) by agreement between the parties; or
-  (b) as a consequence of arbitration agreed by the parties,— (7) To every industrial document into which any protective provisions are deemed by subsection (4) to have been inserted there shall be attached an annex, numbered in accordance with the Schedule,—
+  (b) as a consequence of arbitration agreed by the parties,— (7) To every industrial document into which any protective provisions are deemed by subsection (4) to have been inserted there shall be attached an annex, numbered in accordance with Schedule 1,—
   (a) setting out in full—
     (i) those inserted provisions; and
     (ii) the definition in section 2 of the term shop; and